openlawteam/docs/docs/markup-language/README.md

 ## Titles

-You can hide the template title for an agreement by including the following option at the beginning of the document.
-This option is useful to suppress a title when generating documents with agreement text that already includes a custom title.
+You can show the template title for an agreement by including the following option at the beginning of the document.
+A template title is hidden by default.
+Not rendering the template title is useful when generating documents with agreement text that already includes a custom title.

 ```
 ####
-show title: false;
+show title: true;
 ####
 ```